-When the MOVE method has completed processing it MUST have created a consistent namespace on both the source and destination.
-However, if an error occurs while moving an internal member collection, the server MUST NOT move any members of the failed collection..
-In this case, after detecting the error, the move operation SHOULD try to finish as much of the original move as possible.
+When the MOVE method has completed processing it MUST have created a consistent namespace at both the source and destination (see section 5.1 for the definition of namespace consistency).
+However, if an error occurs while moving an internal collection, the server MUST NOT move any resources identified by members of the failed collection (i.e., the server must skip the error-causing subtree), as this would create an inconsistent namespace.
+In this case, after detecting the error, the move operation SHOULD try to finish as much of the original move as possible (i.e., the server should still attempt to move other subtrees and the resources identified by their members, that are not descendents of an error-causing collection).
 So, for example, if an infinite depth move is performed on collection /a/, which contains collections /a/b/ and /a/c/, and an error occurs moving /a/b/, an attempt should still be made to try moving /a/c/.
 Similarly, after encountering an error moving a non-collection resource as part of an infinite depth move, the server SHOULD try to finish as much of the original move operation as possible.

-If an error occurs with a resource other than the resource identified in the request URI then the response MUST be a 207 Multi-Status.
+If an error occurs with a resource other than the resource identified in the Request-URI then the response MUST be a 207 (Multi-Status).

-424 Method Failure errors SHOULD NOT be returned as values in the 207 Multi-Status from a MOVE method.
+The 424 (Failed Dependency) status code SHOULD NOT be returned in the 207 (Multi-Status) response from a MOVE method.
 These errors can be safely omitted because the client will know that the progeny of a resource could not be moved when the client receives an error for the parent.
-Additionally 201 Created/204 No Content responses SHOULD NOT be returned as values in 207 Multi-Status responses from MOVES.
+Additionally 201 (Created)/204 (No Content) responses SHOULD NOT be returned as values in 207 (Multi-Status) responses from a MOVE.
 These responses can be safely omitted because they are the default success codes.

-7.9.3 MOVE and the Overwrite Header
+8.9.3 MOVE and the Overwrite Header

-If a resource exists at the destination and the Overwrite header is "T" then prior to performing the move the server MUST perform a DELETE with Depth infinity on the destination resource.
+If a resource exists at the destination and the Overwrite header is "T" then prior to performing the move the server MUST perform a DELETE with "Depth: infinity" on the destination resource.
 If the Overwrite header is set to "F" then the operation will fail.

-7.9.4 Status Codes

-201 Created - The source resource was successfully moved, and a new resource was created at the destination.

-204 No Content - The source resource was successfully moved to a pre-existing destination resource.

-412 Precondition Failed - The server was unable to maintain the liveness of the properties listed in the propertybehavior XML element or the Overwrite header is "F" and the state of the destination resource is non-null.

-423 Locked - The source or the destination resource was locked.

-502 Bad Gateway - This may occur when the destination is on another server and the destination server refuses to accept the resource.
+- 201 (Created) The source resource was successfully moved, and a new resource was created at the destination. - 204 (No Content) The source resource was successfully moved to a pre-existing destination resource. - 403 (Forbidden) The source and destination URIs are the same. - 409 (Conflict) A resource cannot be created at the destination until one or more intermediate collections have been created. - 412 (Precondition Failed) The server was unable to maintain the liveness of the properties listed in the propertybehavior XML element or the Overwrite header is "F" and the state of the destination resource is non-null. - 423 (Locked) The source or the destination resource was locked. - 502 (Bad Gateway) This may occur when the destination is on another server and the destination server refuses to accept the resource.

-7.9.5 Non-Collection Example
+8.9.5 Example - MOVE of a Non-Collection